 Please review, complete and submit the ATO application.
 An IASSC representative will be in contact with you and request the following supplemental information.

-For the purpose of Materials Evaluation applicants will be requested to submit Tables of Content and any other descriptor they feel with help assess the correlation between the applicant’s course content and the IASSC BOK for each belt level.
+For the purpose of Materials Evaluation applicants will be requested to submit the Materials Reconciliation Worksheet as well as any other descriptor they feel with help assess the correlation between the applicant’s course content and the IASSC BOK for each belt level.
 The level of correlation does not need to be 100%, however it must be sufficiently inclusive of the IASSC BOK such that a course participant would possess the knowledge of the topics to a large enough degree they would be expected to be successful when sitting for an IASSC Certification Exam.

 For the purpose of Instructor Evaluation the ATO applicant should request that each trainer, employee or contractor, who the ATO uses to conduct Lean Six Sigma training complete the Accredited Training Associate (ATA) application.
 The ATO fee shown below includes the right to accredit up to twenty (20) instructors with the exception that each ATA applicant must pay an Exam Fee of $195 (Retail Price – $395) to sit for the IASSC Black Belt exam.